Daihatsu Boon: First generation (M300/AC10; 2004)

 The development for the first-generation Boon was led by Toyota chief engineer Tetsuya Tada.
 For the Japanese domestic market, the Boon were available with 996 cc and 1.3-litre engines.
 The major difference between the Japanese Boon and Sirion are automatic version where the gear-changing located beside the steering on the dashboard and the handbrake below the steering.
 Both the Japanese Boon and European Sirion were offered in both front-wheel drive and four-wheel drive versions.
 A 936 cc turbocharged version with four-wheel drive was also available, known as the Boon X4.

 The Boon was designed for European tastes and the model took on a larger and stockier frame.
 It weighs about 940 kg.
 With the back seats down, its luggage capacity increases from 225 L to 630 L.

-In early 2005, Daihatsu launched the Japanese-built 2nd generation Sirion in Brunei using the facility and parts from the Boon.
-The model was discontinued along with the Daihatsu brand exited the Brunei market as the passenger cars market (except the commercial vehicles) and is replaced by the Perodua-badged Myvi, which is launched in the country in April 2016 and onward.
+In early 2005, Daihatsu launched the Japanese-built second-generation Sirion in Brunei using the facility and parts from the Boon.
+The model was discontinued in 2010 before Daihatsu exited the Brunei market as the passenger cars market (except the commercial vehicles) in 2014 and the Sirion is replaced by the Perodua-badged Myvi, which is launched in the country since April 2016.

 On 25 May 2005, Malaysian automaker Perodua launched a variant of the Boon known as the Perodua Myvi.
-Sporting a few cosmetic differences, the Myvi became Perodua's best-selling car in Malaysia for 2006, 2007, 2008 and 2009.
+Sporting multiple cosmetic changes, the Myvi became Perodua's best-selling car in Malaysia for 2006, 2007, 2008 and 2009.
+The Myvi was also exported to Singapore and the United Kingdom.

 On 25 December 2006, the Boon was restyled.
 This version was exported to Europe as the Sirion in 2007.

 In 2007, Daihatsu launched the Sirion in Indonesia using the facility and parts from the Myvi.

 The Subaru Justy was unveiled at the 2007 Frankfurt Motor Show using the Boon model.
 It is positioned as an entry-level model in Subaru's lineup.